cakephp/docs/en/core-libraries/logging.rst

 :php:meth:`CakeLog::configured()`.
 The return of ``configured()`` is an array of all the currently configured streams.
 You can remove streams using :php:meth:`CakeLog::drop()`.
-Once a log stream has been dropped it will no longer receive messages.
+Once a log stream has been dropped, it will no longer receive messages.

 Using the default FileLog class